Gacha Girls Corps

 Gacha Girls Corps (ガチャを回して仲間を増やす 最強の美少女軍団を作り上げろ, Gacha o Mawashite Nakama o Fuyasu Saikyō no Bishōjo Gundan o Tsukuriagero) is a Japanese light novel series written by Chinkururi and illustrated by Yasutaka Isekawa.
 It originally began serialization as a web novel on the Shōsetsuka ni Narō website in January 2016, before Micro Magazine published nine volumes in print under their GC Novels imprint from November 2016 to August 2020.
-A manga adaptation illustrated by Syuu Haruno began serialization in Micro Magazine's Comic Ride online magazine in March 2018 and has been compiled into twelve volumes as of May 2025.
+A manga adaptation illustrated by Syuu Haruno began serialization in Micro Magazine's Comic Ride online magazine in March 2018 and has been compiled into fourteen volumes as of June 2026.
 The manga is licensed in English by Kaiten Books.
-An anime adaptation has been announced.
+An anime television series adaptation produced by Zero-G and Saber Works is set to premiere in January 2027.

+Plot

+Heihachi Okura, a man addicted to gacha games, is a fan of the mobile game Girls Corps.
+One day, while playing the game, he receives an item that claims to be an invitation to be sent to another world.
+Initially being skeptical about rolling this ultra rare item, he is suddenly summoned to another world, where he is immediately attacked by a monster.
+After escaping, he summons Norl Fanya, a helmeted knight who thrusts him into a tutorial scenario.
+Upon beating the tutorial, he starts traveling with Norl, with Norl being thankful for him summoning her.